Moving to Sierra Leone Guide

 All medical care in Sierra Leone is chargeable and provided by a mixture of government, private, and non-government organisations.
 The country is divided into 13 health districts.
 Each of these have a health management team and an average of 50 peripheral health units and 100 technical staff.

 Alongside this, in April 2010 the Free Health Care Medical Insurance system was put in place for pregnant and breast-feeding women, as well as children under five.
 This scheme is run by the United Kingdom and United Nations.
 The British Red Cross has also been running community-based health programmes in the country for over two decades.

-The currency of Sierra Leone is the leone (SLL) which is abbreviated as ‘Le’ placed before the amount.
-The leone was only introduced as of 1966 due to Sierra Leone only gaining independence from Great Britain in April 1961.
+The currency of Sierra Leone is the Leone (SLL) which is abbreviated as ‘Le’ placed before the amount.
+The leone was only introduced in 1966 due to Sierra Leone only gaining independence from Great Britain in April 1961.
 Before the country’s independence, it was using the British West African pound.